rockerBOO/awesome-neovim/README.md

 - [stevanmilic/nvim-lspimport](https://github.com/stevanmilic/nvim-lspimport) - Automatically resolves imports for undefined terms.
 Useful with `pyright` language server.
 - [jmbuhr/otter.nvim](https://github.com/jmbuhr/otter.nvim) - Provides LSP features and a nvim-cmp completion source for languages embedded in other documents.
 - [lopi-py/luau-lsp.nvim](https://github.com/lopi-py/luau-lsp.nvim) - A luau-lsp extension to improve your experience.
+- [LukasPietzschmann/boo.nvim](https://github.com/LukasPietzschmann/boo.nvim) - Quickly pop-up some lsp-powered information of the thing your cursor is on.

 #### LSP Installer